apc-analytics/analytics-portfolio/README.md

 # Analytics Portfolio - Alex Cappola

-A public analytics case study repository, built around one fictional SaaS company shared across all case studies — the same underlying warehouse, answering a different business question each time.
+A public analytics case study repository, built around multiple fictional SaaS companies emulating real-world data structures, business scenarios, and industries reflective of my experience, all sharing the same underlying data warehouse,

-**Status:** just started.
-Structure, dbt project, and dashboards to follow.
+**Status:** in progress.
+Full dbt warehouse structure is built.
+Case studies are currently being worked and added as they are completed.